-Existing Crown roads that are contained within this conservation reserve are permitted to continue but will not be maintained by the Ministry of Natural Resources.
-Maintenance by area users may be permitted, subject to appropriate approvals to ensure the protected values of the site (Section 5.0) are not compromised.
-Should protected values of the site be compromised, the Ministry of Natural Resources may consider appropriate provisions under the Public Lands Act to ensure their protection.
+Existing roads are permitted to continue within this conservation reserve but will not be maintained by the Ministry of Natural Resources.
+Maintenance by area users may be permitted, subject to appropriate approvals to ensure the values of the site are not compromised.
+Should the protected values of the site be compromised, the Ministry of Natural Resources may consider appropriate provisions under the Public Lands Act to ensure their protection.